tanya-pand3y/Lab2/recipe.md

 - 3/4 cup unsweetened cocoa powder
 - 1 cup chocolate chips
 - 1 tsp vanilla extract
+- 1/2 cup vegetable oil
-- ...
+- 2 egg whites

 ## Instructions:
 1. Preheat the oven to 350°F (175°C).
 2. In a large bowl, whisk together the flour, sugar, cocoa powder, chocolate chips, and vanilla extract.
-3. ...

-## Additional Directions by Alice:
-4. In a separate bowl, beat the eggs and add them to the mixture.
+3. In a separate bowl, beat the eggs and add them to the mixture.
 Stir until well combined.
-5. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
+4. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
-6. Pour the batter into a greased and floured 9x13-inch baking pan.
+5. Pour the batter into a greased and floured 9x13-inch baking pan.
+6. Cook until a toothpick comes out mostly clean, but not fully (roughly 30 minutes).
+7. Let cake rest for about 20 minutes prior to enjoying.